underscoreio/essential-slick/src/pages/5-data_modelling.md

 So far, all of our examples have been written in a single Scala file.
 This approach obviously doesn't scale to larger application codebases.
-In this section we'll explain how to split up application code into testable modules.
+In this section we'll explain how to split up application code into modules.

 Until now we've also been exclusively using Slick's H2 driver.
 When writing real applications we often need to be able to